 Is there a charge for ILL?

 No. ILL is a free service for all TCC students, faculty, and staff.
-However, if ILL materials are not returned on time patrons will be subject to fines and fees as described in the TCC Library Guidelines.
+However, if ILL materials are not returned on time patrons will be subject to fines and fees as described in the TCC Library Policy.

 How long can I keep ILL materials?